 Nitin Singhania holds a bachelor’s degree in finance and economics.
 He is a member of the IAS 2013 class and currently works for the Government of West Bengal as a Joint Secretary.
 He’s also the author of “Indian Art and Culture,” a best-selling book.

 7. International Relations: Pushpesh Pant (International Relations)

-The book would be of great use to students studying for the civil services examination as well as specialised courses relating to the subject in universities and colleges, as it is written with an academic tone from a student’s perspective.
+The book would be of great use to students studying for the civil services examination as well as specialized courses relating to the subject in universities and colleges, as it is written with an academic tone from a student’s perspective.
 This UPSC book explores all key events from the creation of sovereign states to current global challenges.
-It is the favourite of all students who are taking competitive exams.
+It is the favorite of all students who are taking competitive exams.

 The Padma Shri-winning author is an academician and historian who retired from Jawaharlal Nehru University as a professor of International Studies.
 Pushpesh Pant is an academic, cuisine critic, and historian from India.
 He left Jawaharlal Nehru University in Delhi as a Professor of International Relations.